9,824 Shares in Signature Bank (NASDAQ:SBNY) Purchased by Lmcg Investments LLC

 Shares of NASDAQ:SBNY opened at $204.74 on Tuesday.
 Signature Bank has a twelve month low of $165.36 and a twelve month high of $374.76.
 The company’s 50 day moving average is $188.05 and its 200 day moving average is $245.85.
 The company has a current ratio of 0.83, a quick ratio of 0.82 and a debt-to-equity ratio of 0.27.
 The company has a market cap of $12.41 billion, a PE ratio of 10.90, a price-to-earnings-growth ratio of 1.00 and a beta of 1.74.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, August 12th.
-Shareholders of record on Friday, July 29th were given a $0.56 dividend.
-The ex-dividend date was Thursday, July 28th.
+The firm also recently declared a quarterly dividend, which was paid on Friday, August 12th.
+Investors of record on Friday, July 29th were issued a $0.56 dividend.
+The ex-dividend date of this dividend was Thursday, July 28th.
 This represents a $2.24 annualized dividend and a yield of 1.09%.
-Signature Bank’s dividend payout ratio is presently 11.93%.
+Signature Bank’s dividend payout ratio (DPR) is presently 11.93%.

 Analysts Set New Price Targets

 SBNY has been the subject of a number of recent research reports.
-The Goldman Sachs Group reduced their target price on shares of Signature Bank from $377.00 to $265.00 and set a “buy” rating for the company in a report on Tuesday, May 31st.
-Maxim Group reduced their target price on shares of Signature Bank from $450.00 to $425.00 and set a “buy” rating for the company in a report on Wednesday, July 20th.
-Morgan Stanley cut their price objective on shares of Signature Bank from $262.00 to $247.00 and set an “overweight” rating on the stock in a report on Wednesday, July 20th.
-Compass Point cut their price objective on shares of Signature Bank from $350.00 to $300.00 and set a “buy” rating on the stock in a report on Friday, June 10th.
-Finally, Wells Fargo & Company cut their price objective on shares of Signature Bank to $280.00 in a report on Friday, July 22nd.
+Stephens reduced their target price on shares of Signature Bank to $240.00 in a report on Friday, July 22nd.
+Raymond James reduced their target price on shares of Signature Bank from $305.00 to $286.00 in a report on Wednesday, July 20th.
+Wells Fargo & Company reduced their target price on shares of Signature Bank to $280.00 in a report on Friday, July 22nd.
+JPMorgan Chase & Co. cut their price objective on shares of Signature Bank from $460.00 to $300.00 and set an “overweight” rating on the stock in a report on Friday, July 1st.
+Finally, UBS Group cut their price objective on shares of Signature Bank from $309.00 to $288.00 and set a “buy” rating on the stock in a report on Wednesday, July 27th.
 One research analyst has rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat, Signature Bank presently has an average rating of “Buy” and a consensus price target of $298.69.

 Signature Bank Company Profile